Spectral Riemann Sheet Topology of Gapped Non-Hermitian Systems: Implementation on metasurfaces and in single-photon interferometry

-\emph{Implementation on metasurfaces and in single-photon interferometry.}---The implementation of different topologically protected states in the non-Hermitian toric-code analog requires a high degree of parametric tunability over a toroidal parameter space.
-Measuring the connectedness of the Riemann surface structure on the other hand is achievable, for example by sampling the real part of the spectrum along non-contractible loops in the Brillouin zone.
-We remark, that conclusions about the connectedness based state evolution are not possible, since the adiabatic theorem does not hold for the non-Hermitian models discussed here~\cite{Nenciu1992,Uzdin2011,Milburn2015}.
+The implementation of different topologically protected configurations requires a high degree of parametric tunability over a toroidal parameter space.
+Measuring the connectedness of the Riemann sheet structure on the other hand is achievable, for example by sampling the real part of the spectrum along non-contractible loops in the Brillouin zone.
+We remark that conclusions about the connectedness based on state evolution are not possible, since the adiabatic theorem does not hold for the non-Hermitian models discussed here~\cite{Nenciu1992,Uzdin2011,Milburn2015,Zhang2025}.
 Prominent platforms providing the necessary tunability are optical or plasmonic metasurfaces, which rely on artificial units cells defined in periodic arrays of nanoantennas~\cite{Ozdemir2019,Opala2023}.
 Loss generates non-Hermitian contributions to the dynamics of these systems.
-By carefully adjusting the shape, spacing and orientation of the antennas in the surrounding medium or on the host surface, the parameters of the system can be precisely controlled.
 Such setups are capable of realizing the two-band model $H_\text{FC}(\bm{k})$ in a two-orbital square lattice given full control over the onsite terms and hoppings up to next-nearest-neighbor distance.
-Mechanical metamaterials, in which individual oscillators are driven depending on the state of the system, provide another feasible platform.
-Here, the dynamical control of the oscillator response allows for the observation of EP pair creation and their threading through the Brillouin zone.
-Thus these materials are capable of resolving the transition between topologically distinct states.
-Single-photon interferometry was recently established as a different platform for the study of non-Hermitian topological features~\cite{Wang2024}.
-These newly designed interferometers can, for example, encode the evolution of a non-Hermitian three-band Bloch Hamiltonian and realize a braid protected EP3~\cite{Wang2024,Koenig2023}.
-By instead encoding the parameters of $H_\text{FC}$, the non-Hermitian analog of the toric-code ground states can be realized in this state-of-the-art platform.
+Mechanical metamaterials, in which individual oscillators are driven depending on the state of the system, or single-photon interferometry, recently established to study non-Hermitian topological features~\cite{Wang2024}, provide other feasible platforms for the observation of EP pair creation and their threading through the Brillouin zone.
+They are thus capable of resolving the transition between topologically distinct states.